Guided imagery

 How can I incorporate guided imagery into daily life for better effects?

 The number of sessions depends on individual needs.
 Mild symptoms typically require treatment every 4-6 weeks, while chronic conditions may need ongoing therapy for 3-6 months.
-Each session should be spaced at least 48 hours apart to allow the brain to integrate virtual and real perceptions.
+It is recommended to have at least 48 hours between sessions to allow the brain to integrate virtual and real perceptions.
 The therapist will adjust the pace based on weekly physical and mental indicators.

 What makes guided imagery unique compared to traditional relaxation training?